23 Significant Tech Layoff Statistics for 2023

 20. 56% of laid-off employees are females.

 The tech industry is predominantly male; they comprise two-thirds of the workforce.
-Yet, the information gathered by 365 Data Science showed that more than half of those laid-off are women in tech.
-They are furthering the gender gap in the industry.
+Yet, the information gathered by 365 Data Science showed that more than half of those laid off are female tech workers.
+This furthers the gender pay gap in the industry.

 21. 28% of laid-off employees are from HR & Talent Sourcing Departments.